Prof. Colin Please

 industry to identify methods for modelling their technical problems arising in industrial manufacturing processes.
 They are a fantastic method for training new applied mathematicians in the methods of mathematical modelling.

-He is a director of the EPSRC Centre for Doctoral Training in Industrially Focussed Mathematical Modelling.
+He was a director of the EPSRC Centre for Doctoral Training in Industrially Focused Mathematical Modelling (InFoMM).

 He is currently particularly interested in modelling of batteries with collaborations through the Faraday Institute (details are available: here)